 Majors in this degree program

-ABET-ETAC: The Bachelor of Science degree in Mechanical Engineering Technology at the Purdue University campuses at West Lafayette, Columbus and New Albany is accredited by the Engineering Technology Accreditation Commission of ABET, http://www.abet.org.
+ABET Engineering Technology Accreditation Commission The Mechanical Engineering Technology Program at Purdue University is accredited by the Engineering Technology Accreditation Commission of ABET, http://www.abet.org.

 MET Graduates two to five years into their careers: